cnguy/kayn/README.md

   spread: true, // setting spread to true will help prevent timeout/econreset errors
   timeout: 100000,
   cache: new RedisCache()
-}) // note, as of 2.0.74, you can no set your config like this:
+}) // note, as of 2.0.74, you can now set your config like this:

 const nonDefaultRedis = new RedisCache({
   host: '192.168.0.1',